HSBC buys key Lloyds banking units in UAE

 DUBAI HSBC (HSBA.L), Europe's largest bank, is buying the onshore retail, corporate and commercial banking business of Lloyds Banking Group (LLOY.L) in the United Arab Emirates, to strengthen its Middle East presence.

-HSBC is buying gross assets valued at $769 million (484 million pounds) at the end of 2011 and is expected to complete the deal in the second half of this year.
+HSBC is buying gross assets valued at $769 million at the end of 2011 and is expected to complete the deal in the second half of this year.

 U.K.-based Lloyds, which is in the process of reducing its international presence, said the impact of the sale on its accounts was not expected to be material.